 The M.A. is regarded as a research training program, in which active mentoring is a primary expectation.
 The student must complete a thesis based on original research.
 Selection of a thesis topic, development of a thesis proposal, and conduct of the research proceed under the supervision of the student's M.A. committee.
-In some subdisciplines, this may mean students being allocated research topics by their advisors.
+In some sub-disciplines, this may mean students being allocated research topics by their advisors.

 Work toward the development of a thesis topic should begin early in the student's first year in the program.
 To ensure progress, each student should finalize a thesis title by Week 4 of the third quarter following enrollment in the program (normally Spring quarter).
 The thesis title and proposal should be approved by the student's M.A. committee by the end of the third quarter following enrollment in the program.
-Students may submit their titles to the advising office for inclusion in their files.